 Advanced Standing MSW program students complete 480 hours for their specialization year (two semesters, 240 hours each semester for a total of 480 hours).

-Detailed information on field education can be found in the ASU School of Social Work Field Education Manual.
+Detailed information on Practicum education can be found in the ASU School of Social Work Practicum Education Manual.
+Please refer to this link for all the needed Practicum Documents and guides.